-But these days, the hot take on English, and indeed all British food being terrible reads archaic.
+Anybody who’s been subjected to a relative’s blast-furnaced Christmas dinner can reliably say she has a point.
+But these days, the hot take that English, and indeed all British food, is terrible reads archaic.
 Yes, we’ve got pies and mash, fish and chips, and other classic (and not to mention brilliant) combinations.
-More often than not British cookery reads simple, but done well, like at these restaurants, it’s also superb.
+More often than not British cookery reads simple, but done well.
+And at these restaurants, it’s also superb.

 When we first reviewed Sweetings we said that it was a restaurant “full of walking, talking, sentient signet rings, and the sound of the same anecdote, from different generations, about that moustached dinner lady in the school canteen.”
 That still stands today, as it always has done over this legendary seafood restaurant’s 130 year plus tenure in the City.
-Pewter tankards of ‘Black Velvet’ (champagne and Guinness) are still served and the oyster bar is still there to be propped up every lunchtime.
+Pewter tankards of black velvet (champagne and Guinness) are still served and the oyster bar is still there to be propped up every lunchtime.
 Don’t expect the menu to amaze, but for things like fish pie and sticky toffee pudding and the like to comfort.

-Few restaurants remain with the gold stamped guarantee of a good time like Quo Vadis.
+Few restaurants remain with the gold-stamped guarantee of a good time like Quo Vadis.
 This is in no little part thanks to Jeremy Lee, the head chef who has made this Soho institution a home and a home to so many others.
-Of course there’s the smoked eel sandwich, which is as good as everyone says, but there’s also the bar to prop up with a martini, the superlative chips (that wordlessly come with ketchup and mayonnaise), paté, pies, and a tower of ‘Quo Vadis profiteroles au chocolat’.
+Of course there’s the smoked eel sandwich, which is as good as everyone says, but there’s also the bar to prop up with a martini, the superlative chips (that wordlessly come with ketchup and mayonnaise), pâté, pies, and a tower of profiteroles au chocolat.